 The RR-2 zone contains 49 single-family homes.
+The RR2 zone is the second largest zone.
 The minimum lot size, specified by the Zoning Ordinance, is 7,500 square feet, reflecting the historic setting of homes in the area of the Circle and its radiating avenues corresponding to the original Tent District.
-This Plan does not recommend any change to the permitted land uses, or the existing standards for minimum lot size, set-backs, and heights for the RR-2 zone.
+The setbacks and allowable areas are smaller than RR1 zone to accommodate growth which is compatible with this much smaller neighborhood.
+This Plan does not recommend any change to the permitted land uses, or the existing standards for minimum lot size, and set-backs, and heights for the RR-2 zone.
+However, the height limits should be reviewed to assure compatibility within the zone.
 To address the significant number of existing homes each located on a lot with lot area substantially more than 7,500 square feet, this Plan recommends realignment of building coverage as noted for the RR-1 Zone above.